Quick Video Clip Training and Tutorial

 These timers are called Lights, because when an alert timer is active, its state changes from Off (dark) to On (color).
 When an alert is required, click or press on that alert's Light timer to turn it On.

-Everyone in the office that is viewing the Light Panel at their computer can see when an alert is active.
+Everyone in the office that is viewing the Light Panel at their computer can see when an alert is active, as well as its relationship to all of the other alerts.
 The Light may also flash when an alert is active.
+When clicking on a Light, all other users whose BlueNote Lights panel is visible will see the same thing across all panels:

-Multiple Lights can be active at once.
-Lights may change colors, depending upon how long it has been active.
+Many Lights can be active all at once, each one with its own supplemental notifications in the form of popups and/or tones.
+Lights may change colors, depending upon how long each one has been active.
 When a Light is first turned on, it starts out green, then will change colors the longer it has been active.
-The image below shows three active Lights.
+The image below shows three active Lights, with two of them that have now aged as time has elapsed.
+Aging timers are set by your office's Administrator, and they can be customized to work exactly as needed for each type of Light notification.

 Adding information to a Light